geoffoxholm/kawase_halide/README.md

 If possible please get back to us with the code sample within a week.

-Send us a link to your code on Dropbox, Google Drive, or OneDrive --
+> **Important**: Send us a link to your code on Dropbox, Google Drive, or OneDrive --
 ***do not*** send an e-mail with a ***.zip*** attachment since it won't get through Adobe's email filtering system!